How does this medication work? What will it do for me?

 - are allergic to tobramycin, dexamethasone, or any ingredients of this medication

-- have just had a foreign body (object) removed from your eye
+- have just had a foreign object removed from your eye

-- have tuberculosis of the eye, fungal diseases of the eye, or acute weeping untreated infections of the eye
+- have a bacterial infection of the eye, tuberculosis of the eye, a fungal disease of the eye, or an acute weeping untreated infection of the eye

 - have vaccinia, varicella, herpes simplex, or other viral diseases of the eye

 What side effects are possible with this medication?